Montimage/5Greplay/docs/docs/references/configuration-file/readme.md

 By default, 5Greplay will try to load the configuration from `./mmt-5greplay.conf`.
 A configuration file can be given to 5Greplay by using `-c` parameter, for example:
-`./mmt-5greplay -c /home/tata/probe.conf`
+`./5greplay replay -c /home/tata/probe.conf`

 *Note*: An attribute in the configuration file can be overrided by `-X` parameter.
 Multiple `-X` parameters are accepted.
 For example, the following command will override source attribute of input block to the coresponding values given after `=` sign.

-`./mmt-5greplay.conf -c /home/tata/probe.conf -X input.source=/tmp/a.pcap`
+`./5greplay replay -c /home/tata/smc-replay-attack.conf -Xinput.source=/tmp/a.pcap`

-To list the attributes that can be overriden, run: `./mmt-5greplay.conf -x`
+To list the attributes that can be overriden, run: `./5greplay replay -x`

 A comment line inside a configuration starts by `#` sign.
 The options are listed in the following: